 Don’t you worry, my love, I’ll whisper to her.
 The multibillion dollar F-35 boondoggle that doesn’t work and nobody wants is protecting you.
 The billion-dollar Osprey deathtrap that kills Marines almost every year is protecting you.
 Exactly fifty-three cents of every tax dollar I pay is spent on the “defense” of you, so they tell me, a vast swath of that money going to the CIA and the NSA, so if you’re not happy about it later in life and happen to mention it, believe me, they’ll hear it.

 Hush little baby, don’t say a word… Papa’s gonna buy you a new Blackbird… called the SR-72 that goes Mach 6… and if it doesn’t work, they’ll tax me for the fix… wait… that’s a terrible nursery rhyme.

 Welcome to your future, little girl.

 Or, you know, not.

-All I have, all you have, all we have, is the power to do good and right within reach of our arm.
+All I have, all you have, all we have, is the power to do good and right within our own reach.
 I can’t defeat ISIS, or suck the oil and oil-cleanup contaminants out of the Gulf, or imprison the people who wrecked the economy and laughed all the way to the bank, or imprison the people who started wars based on lies and torture and also laughed all the way to the bank, or break the “defense” industry over my knee and redirect their engorged funding toward the greater good, or stop the seas from rising, or the polar caps from melting.
 I can’t end greed, or hunger, or hatred, or disease…I can try, and do every day, but it is the equivalent of yelling at a thunderstorm.
 No matter how loud I shout, I still get wet.